Is Morality Improving?

 – Buddha

-Nevertheless, some followers of Western Buddhism take great pains to distance themselves from morality, insisting there is no such thing as right or wrong—that it is a false duality.
+However, some followers of Western Buddhism take great pains to distance themselves from morality, insisting there is no such thing as right or wrong—that it is a false duality.
 Buddhist instructor, Rodney Smith, prefers to interpret right as meaning wise in order to avoid any connotation of morality, which he perceives as making judgments and passing laws (e.g., Ten Commandments).
 But there is a significant difference between morality, moral codes, and acts of adjudication.

-From a spiritual perspective, morality should apply equally to all.
+Morality is an outgrowth of reason but reaches a peak of discernment when guided by spiritual ideals.
 As one example of the potential cross-cultural nature of morals, consider the golden rule, which is to treat others as you would like to be treated—do for others as you would have them do for you.

 Treat not others in ways that you yourself would find hurtful.